apache/comdev-site/source/gsoc/guide-to-being-a-mentor.md

 ---
-title: guide to being a mentor
+title: Guide to being a mentor
+aliases:
+- /guide-to-being-a-mentor.html
 ---

 <!--